qsliu2017/gitlab-runner/docs/executors/docker.md

 If you use any other `network_mode` value, these are taken as the name of an already existing Docker network, which the build container should connect to.

-For name resolution to work, Docker manipulates the `/etc/hosts` file in the container to include the service container hostname and alias.
+For name resolution to work, Docker updates the `/etc/hosts` file in the container with the service container hostname and alias.
 However, the service container is **not** able to resolve the container name.
-To resolve the container name, create a network for each job.
+To resolve the container name, you must create a network for each job.

 Linked containers share their environment variables.